Berom people: Leadership

 The Berom have a paramount ruler called the Gbong Gwom Jos.
 The traditional stool was created in 1935 by the British colonial administration of Northern Nigeria.
 Northern Nigeria was composed of completely different linguistic and cultural features between the ethnicities on the Plateau and the other groups.
 This ignorance of ethnic differences had initially encouraged the formation of vassal Hausa heads to oversee the created Jos Native Authority, which proved tumultuous with the Berom due to conflicting views and interests.

 Through a circular; No. 24p/1916[JOS PROF NAK 473/1916], dated 15 August 1917, the Resident at Bauchi Province was instructed to send potentials from various native authorities including district and village heads to be elevated as chieftains by the Governor General.
 In response to the circular, the Resident wrote back to the secretary Northern Province Kaduna via a memo No. 24/1916 [JOSPROF NAK 473/1916] dated 27 October 1917, recommended a paramount ruler to superintend the native areas.

 In the pre-colonial period, the Berom were divided into autonomous political groups based on regions, but the colonial authority merged them under the Gbong Gwom in 1952 to help coordinate the activities of the natives.

 Leaders

 The first chief Dachung Gyang of Riyom assumed leadership from 1935 to 1941.
 Under Dachung Gyang, the traditional institution was designated as the Berom Tribal Council composing of local chiefs within the Jos Native Authority.
 Its authority then only included mainly the Berom and excluded the chiefs of Buji, Naraguta, Jos and Bukuru.
 However, the government, in a Gazette of 7 February 1918, modified the list to include the Buji, Naraguta, Jos and Bukuru.

 The emergence of Da Rwang Pam (1947 to his death on 14 July 1969 saw the elevation of the head of the Tribal Council to the stool of the Gbong Gwom Jos.

-Since 1969, the stool has been held by the following:
+Since 1969, the stool has been occupied by the following: